 Well, I guess the cat is now well out of the bag.
 Most of you have now

-become aware of the Emerson Kershaw Knives.
+become aware of Ernest Emerson and Kershaw.
 Due to a family emergency

 we (the Emerson family) were not able to attend the SHOT show or